 The monologue style vlog is one of the more common videos you will find on YouTube.

 You know the one.
-Where the guy or girl is sat dead centre in frame in their bedroom or office and riffing about how their day has been so far or what their future plans are for their channel.
+Where the guy or girl is sat dead center in frame in their bedroom or office and riffing about how their day has been so far or what their future plans are for their channel.

 This is one of the simplest styles of vlog to buy a microphone for, since more or less all three will do an equally good job.

 As a result, you can take into account factors like your budget and which style you most prefer in terms of convenience and ease of use.

 If this is the only type of vlog you plan to do, then it might be worth spending a decent amount to get excellent audio quality from day one.